 Registration Code.
 Account creation happens as part of the download purchase process.
 Customers who purchased boxed software need to create an account (see 'Box Customers' below).

 - Download and install the 'Demo' which is how the full program/plugin behaves prior to registration, we don't have separate Demo and full installers.
 NOTE: FL Studio has one installer for all versions.

-- Download and install a new Registration Code and then restart the program.
+- Unlock FL Studio from the About Box OR download and install your Registration Code and then restart the program.
 There is only one regcode needed.
 It will register all programs and plugins you have

 purchased from Image-Line.